William Harvey Brown: 1889 eclipse expedition

-Brown was attached to the US government's expedition to the Belgian Congo to observe the solar eclipse of December 22, 1889.
+Brown was attached to the US government's expedition to the west coast of Africa to observe the solar eclipse of December 22, 1889.
 An arrangement with expedition leader Professor David Peck Todd allowed Brown to accompany the party to collect natural history samples for the National Museum.
 The expedition sailed on October 16, 1889, aboard the USS Pensacola, stopping at the Azores en-route where Brown, assisted by officers and men from the ship, collected samples of fish and seashells.
 Brown accompanied the expedition to the Congo via Freetown, Sierra Leone; Elmina, Ghana; Angola (including Luanda and the Cuanza River), Cape Town (South Africa), St Helena and Ascension Island.

 Brown's collections from the expedition were returned to the National Museum in June 1890.
 They included 33 mammals from 16 species, well over 100 molluscs and 250 species of insect, almost all of which were not previously represented in the museum collection.
 He also sent specimens of 16 species of freshwater fish from the Quanza River and a large quantity of saltwater fish, including some recovered from an abandoned canoe discovered at sea off the coast of Sierra Leone.
 A quantity of birds was also included, but the collection of reptiles was somewhat damaged in transit and did not represent any new species.
 Brown also dispatched a number of geological specimens and ethnological items such as idols, pottery and baskets.
 As a result of this expedition Brown gained the nickname "Curio Brown" for his collecting prowess.

 After the expedition Brown spent some time in South Africa collecting specimens where, on April 10, 1890, he joined the British South Africa Company's Pioneer Corps for their Pioneer Column expedition.
 He accompanied the column of 200 white men and 400 African men to Mashonaland, which was annexed to the company's territory.
 Brown continued his work as a naturalist and the company arranged to carry his collections to Kimberley free of charge, from which the South African government railway carried them (also free of charge) to Cape Town.
 The collections included some live tortoises and chameleons together with rock samples from the Kimberley Diamond Mines for the National Museum and other specimens that went to the Cape Town Museum.